Profiles of Leading Women Scientists on AcademiaNet – an initiative of the Robert Bosch Stiftung.

 Search among the members of the Leopoldina for experts in specific fields or research topics.

-Image: Max-Planck-Institut für extraterrestrische Physik
+Image: MPI für extraterrestrische Physik

 Nobel Prize for Physics 2020